mdn/content/files/en-us/learn/server-side/express_nodejs/mongoose/index.md

 bob.save((err) => {
   if (err) return handleError(err);

-  //Bob now exists, so lets create a story const story = new Story({
+  // Bob now exists, so lets create a story const story = new Story({
     title: "Bob goes sledding",
     author: bob._id    // assign the _id from our author Bob.
 This ID is created by default!